Global tax deal leaves billion-dollar loopholes

 Other US companies that have amassed multi-billion-dollar tax deductions from intellectual property sales to affiliates over the last three years include semiconductor maker Analog Devices Inc, medical devices maker Stryker Corp and software group Cadence Design Systems Inc, publicly available accounts for their Irish subsidiaries show.

 Analog Devices and Stryker said they adhere to tax rules and regulations but declined to answer questions on their specific tax arrangements.
-Cadence declined to comment.
+Cadence declined to comment.-Reuters

 Comments